 “We’ll just snap a picture of you and send it to the Prophet.
 They’ll make it the front page, offer a hefty reward, and then maybe we’ll get our answer.”
 He let go of her chair and walked toward the door.
 “And while we’re waiting, you will be sent to Azkaban for holding.”

-“One condition,” she frowned at how easily he had gotten to her, and she sat back down.
+“One condition.”
+She frowned and sat back down.
 “I’ll tell you…on one condition.”

 “Put a silencing charm on this room right now.”

 “I’m not daft.
 I know you have your men listening in on this conversation right now,” Anaxandra snapped, but then her expression softened.
 “I swear I will tell you what you need to know,” she pleaded, sounding incredibly pathetic to her own ears.
 “Silence this room and speak of this to no one.”